abayomipopoola/abayomipopoola/src/pages/simple-explanation-of-regression-analysis/index.md

 ![regression analysis](https://www.dropbox.com/s/piu6otxpg3gij58/regression.png?raw=1)

-Regression analysis is a ubiquitous tool of scientific/statistical research, but what is it and how simply can it be explained?
+Regression analysis is a ubiquitous tool of scientific/statistical research, but what is it and how can it be explained simply?
 It's safe to define it as a method of measuring the link between two or more phenomena — establishing a correlation between phenomena.

 #### Correlation